Sobieray/local-milk/README.md

 ## Install Database
 This site is using DB-Migrate Pro plugin to push and pull the database as needed.
 Install the plugin and use the connection key from the live or staging site to pull the database to your local install.
 If you need access to the live or staging site contact Alchemy and Aim.

-### Optional Step for insalling a local development enviroment
+### Optional Step for installing a local development enviroment
 # VCCW (vagrant-chef-wordpress)

 This is a Vagrant configuration designed for development of WordPress plugins, themes, or websites.